 Point of Care

 Categories of medical service providers, as determined at the sole discretion of the Chairperson after consultation with the Members of the Committee.
-They may include Acute Care, First Responders, Nursing Homes, Private Hospitals, Public Hospitals and Veterans Administration Hospitals.
+They may include Acute Care, First Responders, Nursing Homes, Private Hospitals, Public Hospitals, Clinician Offices/Sites of Patient Consultation and Veterans Administration Hospitals.

 Representatives